asvyazhin/CSS-guideline/README.md

 7. The closing curly brace ('}') is always placed on a new line with no indentation from the edge.
 8. Omit the '0' befor '.' for non-integer values ​​from -1 to 1 (where it is possible).
 9. Use a hex notation for colors and shorthand hex where it is possible (for examplae, #aaa).
 If you use rgba notation then before it needs a callback in hex (for browsers which do not support rgba).
-10. Parameter '!important' should be avoided.
+10. Property '!important' should be avoided.
 This is permissible only as a last resort as a temporary solution of urgent problems.
-The property that includes '!important' should always be accompanied explaining the reason for the commentcomment.
+The property that includes '!important' should always be accompanied explaining the reason for the comment.
 11. Use only single quotes in the declaration of properties.
 12. Do not put quotes inside a 'url()'.
 13. Always use lowercase for properties (exception: font-family).